-Any IRP sensitive data or resulting work files must remain on the IRP project spaces on Silo.
+Any IRP individual-level data or resulting work files must remain on the IRP project spaces on Silo.
 This is limited to the following project directories: irp, irp1, irp2, irp3, and irp4.
 The Data Security Officer will perform periodic checks to ensure compliance with this rule.

 Passwords